Carbon emissions in global tourism are far worse than previously estimated – and tourists are catching on.

-There is a consensus among specialists that we are currently experiencing a ‘New Tourism’- tourists with a higher level of environmental and cultural awareness that are able to demand and influence the industry thanks to the rise in ICT and Social Media.
+There is a consensus among specialists that we are currently experiencing ‘New Tourism’ — tourists with a higher level of environmental and cultural awareness that are able to demand and influence the industry thanks to the rise of ICT and social media.

-Luckily for tour operators this new breed of travelers are also willing to pay more for these green changes; in 2015, 60% of consumers were willing to pay more for sustainable brands that show commitment to social & environmental values.
+Luckily for tour operators, this new breed of travelers is also willing to pay more for these green changes; in 2015, 60% of consumers were willing to pay more for sustainable brands that show commitment to social & environmental values.

 Future implications for tour operators?